Gosford

 10. Join the local sailing community on deck

 The Gosford Sailing Club can help you learn to sail through its academy, or you can enjoy the lively atmosphere available here every week on the expansive outdoor deck.
-With live music, trivia, bingo at The Boatshed, you’re sure to pluck up the courage to start a new hobbie on the water, with day and twilight sailing lessons available.
+With live music and weekly menu specials, you’re sure to pluck up the courage to start a new hobby on the water, with day and twilight sailing lessons available.

 Image with caption